SpongePowered/SpongeDocs/source/plugin/events.rst

 A plugin can add as many callbacks as it needs during an event, and plugins can cancel specific callbacks.
 However, a plugin cannot reorder or remove callbacks, as some behaviors (especially vanilla) cannot be reordered.
-Additionally, all modifications to the callback list, should be done in the event handler itself.
+Additionally, all modifications to the callback list, should be done in the event listener itself.
 Attempting to change the list during callback execution will cause a ``ConcurrentModificationException``.
-Callbacks should only be added or cancelled in event handlers who's ``Order`` property allows event cancellation.
+Callbacks should only be added or cancelled in event listeners who's ``Order`` property allows event cancellation.

 .. note::